visgl/deck.gl/dev-docs/RFCs/v7.x/layer-shader-hook-rfc.md

 #### vs:DECKGL_USE_POSITION(vec3 worldPosition)

-Observe the world space position associated with a point-link object.
+Observe the world space position associated with a point-like object.

-Sementic meanings:
+Semantic meanings:

 - SolidPolygonLayer (top): the vertex position (from `getPolygon`)
 - BitmapLayer: the vertex position (from `bounds`)